 In August 2017, the Department of Defense ("DoD") granted the Company a cash award for work to support human tissue engineered blood vessels for vascular reconstruction in the injured warfighter.
 The final amount awarded to the Company totaled \$6.8 million and the program ended in November 2022.
 Based on the terms of the research project award agreement associated with the DoD grant, allowable costs were reimbursed to the Company based on the percentage of completion of project milestones in accordance with milestone payment schedules set forth in the agreement.
-During the years ended December 31, 2022 and 2021, the Company recognized revenue of \$1.6 million and \$1.3 million, respectively, for reimbursement of certain allowable costs related to this grant.
+During the year ended December 31, 2022, the Company recognized revenue of \$1.6 million, for reimbursement of certain allowable costs related to this grant.
 Revenue related to the DoD grant is included in grant revenue in the Company's consolidated statements of operations and comprehensive loss.
-As of December 31, 2022 and 2021, there was \$31 thousand and \$176 thousand, respectively, of accounts receivable related to the DoD grant included in the Company's consolidated balance sheets.

-The Company has determined that the grant is not within the scope of ASC 606 as it does not meet the definition of a contract with a customer.
-The Company has concluded that the grant meets the definition of a contribution and is a nonexchange transaction and has applied the contribution accounting model in Subtopic 958-605, Not-for-Profit-Entities-Revenue Recognition by analogy.
+The Company has determined that the grant was not within the scope of ASC 606 as it did not meet the definition of a contract with a customer.
+The Company concluded that the grant met the definition of a contribution and was a nonexchange transaction and applied the contribution accounting model in Subtopic 958-605, Not-for-Profit-Entities-Revenue Recognition by analogy.